1 Timothy 1:15 “Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners–of whom I am the worst.”

 There is a psychoanalytic theory that Sigmund Freud developed called ‘Defence Mechanism”.
 It is is an unconscious psychological mechanism that reduces anxiety arising from unacceptable or potentially harmful stimuli.
 Among the purposes of ego defence mechanisms is to protect the mind/self/ego from anxiety or social sanctions or to provide a refuge from a situation with which one cannot currently cope.

 Through processes such as repression, identification, or rationalization the individual learns to manipulate, deny, or distort reality.

-I have recently noticed the upsurge in depression, anxiety, and suicidal tendencies.
+There has been an upsurge in depression, anxiety, and suicidal tendencies in society.
 Our ER’s are full of ‘psych’ patients, people who are suffering from some form of mental disorder or other means of trying to correlate their reality with a worldly approach.
-Alcoholism is continuing to proliferate in homes where quarantining in an anxiety filled environment drives people for other ways to cope.
-The resulting attempts at trying to understand how to stay balanced or as Freud put it, remain in ‘equilibrium’, are exercises that become futile over time.
+Alcoholism is continuing to proliferate in homes where quarantining in an anxiety filled environment drove people into other ways of coping.
+The resulting attempts at trying to understand how to stay balanced or as Freud put it, remain in ‘equilibrium’, are exercises that became futile over time.

-The pathways to acceptance are simply distortions of reality by which people either shelve the problems for another day or drive the negative impulse so far into their psyche that they then suffer from the secondary effects of never resolving the original conflict.
+The pathways to acceptance are only distortions of reality by which people either shelve their problems for another day or drive the negative impulse so far into their psyche that they then suffer from the secondary effects of never resolving the original conflict.

 What was it that radically transformed Paul’s reality?

 The road to Damascus was a moment that changed Saul from an opponent to a radical proponent for Christ.
-In Acts 9, Jesus appeared in the form of a brilliant light and Saul heard the voice of the Lord ask him why he was persecuting Him.
-Jesus made sure Saul understood that by persecuting believers in Christ, He was persecuting the Lord God.
+In Acts 9, Jesus appeared in the form of a brilliant light and asked Saul why he was persecuting Him?
+Jesus made sure Saul understood that by persecuting believers in Christ, He was persecuting the risen Messiah.